 Most Affenpinschers need:

 The exact schedule depends on coat length, lifestyle, and whether the coat is clipped or hand-stripped.
+Understanding your dog’s age also helps you adjust grooming routines over time, which you can estimate using this Affenpinscher age calculator.
 These details are explained later in the guide.

 Grooming tools and products you actually need